Social Cluster Findings – The Future of Asia: Implications for Canada

 Adaptive authoritarianism may become a legitimate governance model

 With enhanced digital capacity to listen, analyze and respond to public demands, single party governments and authoritarian regimes may emerge as a viable model for growth and stability.
 The next 10-15 years will be a period of rapid structural change with possible growing unemployment, food and water shortages and other threats to stability.
 Authoritarian states may have an advantage over democratic states due to a greater emphasis on longer term planning and different political stakes around difficult choices.
 Data analytics, artificial intelligence, sensors and the Internet will give them the tools and information to understand popular concerns without the need to consult citizens directly, allowing them to respond in a timely and customized fashion.
-For example, China now employs roughly 2 million Internet Public Opinion Analysts that monitor social media with the express goal of “stability maintenance,”84 a demonstration of the Communist Party’s increased concern with public approval.85 The possibility that debate and stalemate over complex policy choices could paralyze multi-party systems elsewhere would further highlight the dexterity of alternative models.
+For example, China now employs roughly 2 million Internet Public Opinion Analysts that monitor social media with the express goal of “stability maintenance(link is external),”84 a demonstration of the Communist Party’s increased concern with public approval.85 The possibility that debate and stalemate over complex policy choices could paralyze multi-party systems elsewhere would further highlight the dexterity of alternative models.
 For failing democracies or struggling powers, the idea of democracy as the ideal form of government may fade in the minds of politicians and citizens alike.
 Democratic states may need to reconsider their strategies for promoting stability abroad, and change their approaches and language in international diplomacy, should the soft-power appeal of democracy diminish.

 Asian Internet laws increasingly relevant for Canadian interests